 Steroids can be considered in select cases, especially to reduce the mass effect and improve antibiotic penetration and cerebral edema.

-The surgical approach has the pivotal role in the management of brain abscess.
+The surgical approach has a pivotal role in the management of brain abscess.
 The choice of the procedure depends on operator skills and preference.
-Approaches include ultrasound, or CT-guided needle aspirations via stereotactic procedure, bur hole and craniotomy for loculated multiple abscesses.
+Approaches include ultrasound, or CT-guided needle aspirations via the stereotactic procedure, bur hole, and craniotomy for loculated multiple abscesses.
 Intravenous or intrathecal agents against specific microorganisms are considered with surgical therapy.

 Nevertheless, the appropriate management of a brain abscess does remain controversial.
 Current evidence-based medicine seems to be lacking in data as to which patients should be managed with medication alone, which antibiotics have the best penetrability in a brain abscess, who should undergo surgery and when, what is the efficacy of antibiotics, what is the ideal surgical approach, and what are the long-term outcomes.